salvalcantara/pid-tuning-bda58/src/pages/index.md

           It makes sense to compare the two approaches seen so far.
-In particular, the first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one introduces a new parameter and is accordingly referred to as Gamma Tuning.
+In particular, the first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one is called Gamma Tuning (in view of the new Gamma parameter it introduces).
 This chapter studies the limits of each approach.
       - content: >
           ### H∞ design with application to PI tuning